 A PowerPoint deck does not give you the ability to provide the amount and detail of information that a sponsor needs to make a decision.
 If anything, you should be erring on the side of providing more information, so long as it is pertinent to their objectives and presented in a sensible, easy-to-read manner.

 Doing a PowerPoint presentation is appropriate only if you have to do a stand-up presentation to a number of people, and if it is customised.
-Even then, you should be providing a Word leave-behind, with a much higher level of detail.
+Even then, you should be providing a leave-behind, with a much higher level of detail, because your contact needs a strong proposal, with a complete business case, in order to sell it to the other internal stakeholders who need to sign off.

 As for “sizzle reels”, you only have a very short time with a sponsor.
 Don’t waste a second of it farting around with some inherently uncustomised production that the sponsor knows has been edited to look like the best possible representation of what you do.
 And don’t think they will watch it if you give it to them as a leave-behind, because they won’t.